smikhalevski/roqueform/README.md

 rootField.at('bar').ref.current?.scrollIntoView();
 ```

-Roqueform is shipped with ref enhancer implementation:
+Roqueform is shipped with ref plugin implementation:

 ```ts
 import { useField, withRef } from 'roqueform';